 This course is an introduction to Process Safety Management, explaining the need for a modern approach to the management of major hazards in the chemical, oil and gas industry sectors.
-Its primary objective is to provide the participants with the skills necessary for setting up and/or operating Process Safety Management systems which address major hazards.
-The course equips participants with the means to succeed in safety terms as process and project engineers or to attain specialist status in process safety management.
+Its primary objective is to provide the participants with the skills necessary for setting up and/or operating Process Safety Management systems which address major hazards of fires, explosions, toxic substance releases, hazardous reactions and runaways.
+The course equips participants with the means to succeed in safety terms as process, project and production engineers or to attain specialist status in Process Safety Management.

 Designed for you, if you are...